Anycall: Spokeswoman

-Lee Hyori was spokeswoman for Anycall from 2003 During this period, she starred in Anycall produced music videos such as "Anymotion", which features Anycall SCH-V600 by Lee Hyori Phone.
+Lee Hyori was the spokeswoman for Anycall beginning in 2003.
+During this period, she starred in Anycall produced music videos such as "Anymotion", which features Anycall SCH-V600 by Lee Hyori Phone.
 In 2005, Hyori Lee starred in "Anyclub", a follow-up to the smash hit "Anymotion".
 In December 2006, she starred in a third installment, labeled "Anystar".
 The first music video starred Lee Hyori along with Eric Mun, while the second and third installment starred Kwon Sang-woo and Lee Joon-gi respectively.

+Another ad with Hyori in 2005 featured Jo Myung-Ae, a North Korean dancer.
+The advertisement, filmed in China, was the first time a North Korean appeared in a South Korean advertisement.

-Since the expiration of Hyori's contract with Samsung in November 2007, K-pop stars such as BoA, Kim Junsu, Tablo, and Jin Bora collaborated to produce "Anyband", which featured three combined music videos for songs "Talk, Play Love", "Promise U", and "Day Dream" in a seven-minute commercial.
+Following the expiration of Hyori's contract with Samsung in November 2007, K-pop stars such as BoA, Kim Junsu, Tablo, and Jin Bora collaborated to produce "Anyband", which featured three combined music videos for songs "Talk, Play Love", "Promise U", and "Day Dream" in a seven-minute commercial.
 The temporary band also held concerts for fans.

-In 2008 k-pop groups DBSK & Girls' Generation collaborated from one music video to promote Samsung Anycall Haptic.
+In 2008, K-pop groups DBSK & Girls' Generation collaborated on a music video to promote the Samsung Anycall Haptic.

-In 2009 Shinee released digital single "Bodyguard" to promote the cell phone.
+In 2009, Shinee released the digital single "Bodyguard" to promote the cell phone.
 The music video and CF for the song featured the popular on-screen couple So Yi-jung (Kim Bum) and Chu Ga-eul (Kim So-eun) from the popular KBS romantic drama series Boys Over Flowers.
 The same year Son Dam-bi and girl group After School teamed up for the digital single Amoled.
-After School will soon replace Son Dambi as the new spokes models for the brand.
+After School then replaced Son Dambi as the new spokes models for the brand.

-A South Korean girl group Miss A released in 2010 their song "Love Again", whose music video promoted the Samsung Beat Festival.
+in 2010, a South Korean girl group Miss A released the song "Love Again", whose music video promoted the Samsung Beat Festival.
 The video also prominently featured an Anycall phone.

-In 2011 IU (kpop singer) became the spokeswoman.
+In 2011, IU became the spokeswoman.